-I manage the Systems group in Cloud and Information Services Lab at Microsoft.
-My group focuses on systems infrastructure aspects in the “Big data” space.
-Efforts range from rapid prototyping, to build production quality systems, releasing code to open source, and publishing papers in top Systems conferences.
-We work closely with Microsoft’s Big Data teams.
+I lead the research and development activities in the Cloud and Information Services Lab at Microsoft.
+My group comprises of a mix of researchers and engineers working on various projects in the “Big data” space.
+Efforts range from rapid prototyping, to building production quality systems, releasing code to open source, and publishing papers in top Systems conferences.

 On a personal side, I am broadly interested in building storage and compute infrastructure for datacenter settings.
 I enjoy building and deploying systems in practice as well as releasing them as open source.
 In building these systems, my work leverages upon technology trends in datacenter computing.

 Some of the previous systems I have built and released as open source projects are: